hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 # Sentinel Mocks in Terraform

 - Sentinel **Mocks** simulate the data from Terraform plans
-  - They can be generated from Terraform Cloud
+  - They can be generated from HCP Terraform
 - **Mocks** can be edited and modified to simulate other data
 - Using the Sentinel CLI with mocks speeds up development of new policies since additional plans do not need to be run.